 Being clear who is ‘in the room’ – sometimes people are off-camera and more than one person may be sharing a screen in a meeting.
 It is therefore important to check who is participating in the meeting.
 This avoids missing out anyone, particularly if they’re observing and not active in the discussion.

 The pandemic has changed the way businesses work for good.
 The speed in which new technologies have been adopted (and the skills quickly acquired in using them) mean organisations can be more flexible in their approach.
 The efficiency, productivity and corporate social responsibility benefits this brings are ones organisations are loathe to relinquish.

-If businesses are looking to invest in their working infrastructure to make greater use of the hybrid environment, they may be able to benefit from tax incentives such as the new super deduction capital allowances and R&D tax credits.
+If businesses are looking to invest in their working infrastructure to make greater use of the hybrid environment, they may be able to benefit from tax incentives such as capital allowances and R&D tax credits.
 Talk to one of the Shipleys team for further information.

 Finally, a very big thank you to Rob May from ramsac for his thought-provoking and invaluable insights during the session.